 There is an incredible amount of opportunity to interact with your colleagues in this industry to get advice, commiserate, celebrate and just have some fun with like minded people.
 And as we all still navigate a global pandemic, this has proved invaluable as isolation looms large, and in-person interactions with humans outside our immediate bubble are still extremely limited.

 A lot of these groups are curated by professionals with track records of success.
 Newer voice actors have been able to navigate their burgeoning entrepreneurial adventures because of the generosity of people they’ve only ever “met” on Facebook, and that is truly incredible.
 If you’re looking for a group of people to help or cheer you on – you’d be hard pressed to find this amount of genuinely caring colleagues elsewhere.

 The “bad” of Facebook groups is really more of a caution that while these forums for community can be wonderful, they can also become somewhat of an echo chamber and time suck.
 Pay attention to how much time you spend interacting with other voice actors in comparison to how much time you spend interacting with potential buyers.
 Having a place to hang out online is great, but unless your peers are also casting, it’s not going to lead to as much work as marketing your business will.

 What about the “ugly?”
-Perhaps it’s the level of remove that is native to virtual exchanges that leads some down this path, but there is absolutely ZERO upside to participating in the snark, backbiting and character assassination that frequently appears in posts and comments in voice over Facebook groups.
+Perhaps it’s the level of removal that is native to virtual exchanges that leads some down this path, but there is absolutely ZERO upside to participating in the snark, backbiting, and character assassination that frequently appears in posts and comments in Facebook VO groups.
 Frankly, engaging in any dialogue that is particularly acrimonious in these public forums will have a longer life than you may intend.
 Let me say it again.
 There.
 Is.
 No. Upside.
 To.
 You.